-The following table summarizes certain information as of December 31, 2020 regarding compensation plans of the Company under which equity securities are authorized for issuance.
+The following table summarizes certain information as of December 31, 2022, regarding compensation plans of the Company under which equity securities are authorized for issuance.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in first column) (#) Equity compensation plans approved by securityholders - N/A Equity compensation plans not approved by securityholders - Omnibus Incentive Plan (1) 1,666,566 \$15.00 1,937,184
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in first column) (#) Equity compensation plans approved by securityholders - N/A Equity compensation plans not approved by securityholders - Omnibus Incentive Plan (1) 1,073,750 \$15.00 1,977,843

 (1) See "Omnibus Incentive Plan - Material Features of the Omnibus Incentive Plan" for a description of the material features of the Omnibus Incentive Plan.
 The Omnibus Incentive Plan was adopted in connection with the Company's IPO on December 11, 2019.
-As of December 31, 2020, 1,643,740 options, 22,816 DSUs, no RSUs and no PSUs were outstanding under the Omnibus Incentive Plan.
-During Fiscal 2020, 6,250 options and no DSUs, RSUs and PSUs were exercised or surrendered to the Company to satisfy payment of the exercise price or tax withholding obligations related thereto.
+As of December 31, 2022, 1,073,750 options, 50,907 DSUs, no RSUs and no PSUs were outstanding under the Omnibus Incentive Plan.
+During Fiscal 2022, 128,500 options and no DSUs, RSUs and PSUs were exercised or surrendered to the Company to satisfy payment of the exercise price or tax withholding obligations related thereto and no options were forfeited.